jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

 # Working containers with Dockerfile and Registries

-In this lab you will be introduced the DockerFile and Docker Repositories.
+In this lab you will be introduced the DockerFile and Docker Compose.
 In the previous lab we created a container, added a file and committed.
 Although this was a good exercise to get us use to working with containers, in real systems this would quickly become tedious.
 Instead there is a concept of a docker file, which is a script that enables use to define what container should look like.

+We will use a ```Dockerfile``` to build and run an Asp.Net Core application.
+Note that you will **not** need anything other than docker installed to do this lab.

 ## Let's get started
 1. If you haven't already clone ths repository at ```https://github.com/jsturtevant/docker-azure-fundamentals-workshop``` and move into the directory ```docker-azure-fundamentals-workshop\labs\lab1\src\hellodocker```.
 You can optionally open the code in VS Code or your favorite editor.